-The TWG held five meetings from February 2018 to November 2019, with a combined attendance of nearly 150 people from 36 States Parties.
-Through these meetings, the TWG received more than 100 briefings from the Secretariat and invited experts.
+The TWG held five meetings from February 2018 to November 2019, with a combined attendance of nearly 150 people from 36 States Parties.13 Through these meetings, the TWG received more than 100 briefings from the Secretariat and invited experts.
 The Secretariat provided insight into its non-routine mission portfolio from current and former inspectors.
 These briefings provided important insights and lessons learned from the field regarding equipment and procedures that could help strengthen its investigative capabilities.
-This expertise included forensic intelligence; methods for detecting concealment or tampering of digital information; remote sampling using unmanned ground and aerial vehicle platforms, and the use of satellite imagery for retrospective analysis and proactive monitoring; chemical and biomarker analysis, including methods for identifying chemical exposure induced injury; investigations of recent high-profile cases involving chemical agents including toxins, www.opcw.org/sites/default/files/documents/SAB/en/Final Report of SAB TWG on Verification - as presented to SAB.pdf.
+This expertise included forensic intelligence; methods for detecting concealment or tampering of digital information; remote sampling using unmanned ground and aerial vehicle platforms, and the use of satellite imagery for retrospective analysis and proactive monitoring; chemical and biomarker analysis, including methods for identifying chemical exposure induced injury; investigations of recent high-profile cases involving chemical agents including toxins, international arms control, disarmament and non-proliferation treaty verification; the collection of evidence and information under adverse circumstances; and the use of open source intelligence for verification applications.
+Lists of the TWG members and the guest speakers who helped inform their deliberations are provided in Annexes 3 and 4 of this report.